Guleixibian2009/Hand-Written-HTML-Site/README.md

 Go to [their website](https://highlightjs.org/) and learn more!

 `HowlerJS` is for your background music(preloading).
 I used to use a `<audio> tag` but it would be very slow.
 So I used preloading.
-Well, I wanted to use `XHR` but `CORS` wouldn't let me go pass because I added an `Event Listener`.
+Well, I wanted to use `XHR` but `CORS` wouldn't let me go pass because I added an `Event Listener`.😥

 * * *

 #### JSdelivr --- CDNs

 So in order to make my website faster, I decided to use some CDNs.
 For `JavaScript`, I used `JSdelivr`.
 It may not be very fast in China, but it's better than hosting myself.
 For images, I used `imgtu.com` to upload.
 Welcome to visit [my album](https://imgtu.com/album/gIFx0)!
 For your background music, I used `BitBucket`.
-It's quite like `GitHub`, but it's much faster.
+It's quite like `GitHub`, but it's much faster.✅

 * * *